S2E/s2e/src/s2e-env.rst

 appropriate configuration files and launch scripts are generated.
 By default ``new_project`` will create the following
 files:

+launch-s2e.sh
+    This is the script that you will run most frequently.
+It starts S2E and runs the analysis as configured in the following files.
+This script contains various variables that you may edit depending on how you want to run S2E (multi-core mode, gdb, etc.).

 bootstrap.sh
-    This script is uploaded to the virtual machine and used to run the analysis in the guest.
-When a virtual machine is created by ``s2e-env`` it is configured to run `launch.sh
-    <https://github.com/S2E/guest-tools/blob/master/linux/scripts/launch.sh>`_ automatically when the s2e user logs in.
-This
-    script fetches ``bootstrap.sh`` from the host and executes it.
+    S2E downloads this file from the host into the guest, then executes it.
+This file contains instructions on how to start the program, where to inject symbolic arguments, etc. When ``s2e-env`` creates a VM image, it configures the image to run `launch.sh <https://github.com/S2E/guest-tools/blob/master/linux/scripts/launch.sh>`_ automatically when the s2e user logs in.
+This script fetches ``bootstrap.sh`` from the host and executes it.
     This script varies depending on your target program, so you should always check this file and modify it as required **before** running your analysis.

+s2e-config.lua
+   The main S2E configuration file.
+Analysis plugins are enabled and configured here.

 guest-tools
     A symlink to the S2E `guest tools <https://github.com/S2E/guest-tools>`_.
-These will be downloaded to the guest by the bootstrap script, so if you need to modify these tools you are not required to rebuild your image.
+These will be downloaded to the guest by the bootstrap script every time you launch a new analysis.
+This way, you do not have to rebuild the VM image every time you modify these tools.

-launch-non-s2e.sh
-    This script will run your image in QEMU in non-S2E mode (i.e. without symbolic execution).
-Any changes made to the image will **not** persist after shutdown.
-This is used for taking snapshots of the virtual machine.

-launch-raw.sh
-    This script will run your image in QEMU in "raw" mode.
-This means that any changes made to the image will persist after shutdown.
-This is useful if you want to make changes to the image, e.g. install new packages, etc.

-launch-s2e.sh
-    This script will run your analysis as configured in ``s2e-config.lua``.

-s2e-config.lua
-    The S2E configuration file.
-Plugins are enabled and configured here.

-A symbolic link to your target program will also be created.

 Target program arguments
 ~~~~~~~~~~~~~~~~~~~~~~~~